google/closure-templates/documentation/dev/soysauce-migration.md

 ### Stricter `null` handling {#null-handling}

-SoySauce is stricter about dereferencing null objects.
+SoySauce is stricter about dereferencing nullish objects.
 For example, given the expression `$foo.bar.baz != null` if `bar` is `null` then accessing `.baz` on it should cause an error, and it does in SoySauce and the JS backend, however, in Tofu this doesn’t happen (though there is a TODO), instead it only causes an